-Natural history was a family affair, and Mary had a key supporting role as a housekeeper to the endeavours of her bachelor brothers, Albany and John.
-Albany played a major role in establishing the Natural History Society, and John led the building of a new museum (now the Great North Museum: Hancock) to hold its extensive collections.
+Natural history was a family affair, and Mary had a key supporting role as a housekeeper for her bachelor brothers, Albany and John, assisting them in their many endevours.
+Albany played a major role in establishing the Natural History Society, and John managed the building of a new museum (now the Great North Museum: Hancock) to hold its extensive collections.
 After Albany Hancock’s death, Mary ensured that his collections were donated to the Natural History Society for public benefit.

-In 1884, at the age of 74, Mary Jane Hancock became an elected member of the Natural History Society, coinciding with the official opening of the new museum just across from the family home in St Mary’s Terrace, Newcastle
+In 1884, at the age of 74, Mary Jane Hancock became an elected member of the Natural History Society, coinciding with the official opening of the new museum just across the Great North Road a few steps away from the family home at 4 St Mary’s Terrace, Newcastle.

-The sketch, illustrated here, shows an idyllic scene of a thatched cottage surrounded by flowers with two cows in the foreground.
+One of these sketches, a detail of which is illustrated here, shows an idyllic scene of a thatched cottage surrounded by flowers with two cows in the foreground.
 Walking towards the cottage door is Albany Hancock in a brown hat and jacket with Miss Jane Bewick, towering above him in a pink dress and poke bonnet.
-If you recognise the cottage we would be delighted hear from you.

 If you recognise this cottage we would be delighted to hear from you.